 Chronic obstructive pulmonary disease (COPD) is the term used to describe a group of lung conditions that cause breathing difficulties including emphysema, chronic bronchitis and non-reversible asthma.
 COPD is a common condition that mainly (but not exclusively) affects middle aged or older adults who are smokers.
 More information on COPD including diagnosis, management and statistics can be found through the British Lung Foundation COPD website.

 Patients with acute COPD may often be admitted to hospital to manage their symptoms.
-One in eight (130,000) emergency admissions to hospital is for COPD, making it the second largest cause of emergency admission in the UK, and one of the most costly inpatient conditions treated by the NHS.
-Evidence suggests that providing a package of measures at discharge – a ‘care bundle’ – can help them cope better once home and potentially prevent further re-admission.
+One in eight (130,000) emergency admissions to hospital is for COPD, making it the second largest cause of emergency admission in the UK and one of the most costly inpatient conditions treated by the NHS.
+Evidence suggests that providing a package of measures at discharge – a ‘care bundle’ – can help patients cope better once home and potentially reduce readmission rates.

 The care bundle being adopted nationally was developed by the British Thoracic Society and NHS Improvement.
 It brought together clinical subject matter experts to find consensus in essential components of care, to improve COPD patients’ outcomes.
 The care bundles were assessed in a pilot project.
 The care bundle includes five key elements:

 - Provision of a written patient self-management action plan and (where appropriate) an emergency drug pack